ZhongJunhong/learngit/learngit.md

-# To learn how to use git
+# To Learn How to Use Git

 *I am working on WSL on Windows.*